ETP was key in bringing two groups together to form a successful collaboration.

-2) The Bill Davidson Graduate Student Travel Award established in 2012 to honour ETP’s co-founder, Bill Davidson, who passed away suddenly in 2009.
-This award is presented biennially at the ETP Symposium.
+2) The Bill Davidson Graduate Student Award established in 2012 to honour ETP’s co-founder, Bill Davidson, who passed away suddenly in 2009.
+This award is now presented annually and sponsored by the Davidson Family.

 The Awardees are selected from nominations by ETP’s Scientiﬁc Advisory Board.
 A complete list of members may be found on the ETP Symposium website.